South Carolina Working to Ban Texting While Driving

 It is true that distracted driving is not just about phones, but America’s growing addiction to cell phone technology poses an increasing threat to roadway safety.
 Currently, South Carolina has no existing ban on cell phone use or texting for drivers.
 According to the Insurance Institute for Highway Safety, 34 states and the District of Columbia have laws banning texting for those operating motor vehicles.
 Others have even attempted to extend the ban to pedestrians and cyclists.

 More than 1,000 people are injured and over 15 are killed each day in motor vehicle accidents involving distracted drivers.
 For South Carolina, accident deaths cost the state over $1 billion in medical costs and lost work.
 Anyone injured due to the fault of a distracted driver should protect their legal rights.
-Seeking advice from an experienced personal injury lawyer is a first step.
+Seeking advice from an experienced South Carolina personal injury lawyer is a first step.